svmiller/svmiller.github.io/R/peacesciencer/index.md

 recorded in [`{cshapes}`](https://icr.ethz.ch/data/cshapes/).
 Sometimes these changes concern the dyadic minimum distance; sometimes they don't.
-For example, the dissolution of the Soviet Union is responsible for a lot shape changes (i.e. system entry) in 1991.
+For example, the dissolution of the Soviet Union is responsible for a lot shape changes (i.e. system entry) in the year it happened.
 That obviously won't change the dyadic minimum distance between the U.S. and Canada, which will always be zero.
 Sometimes the start of the year (Jan.
 1), the midpoint of the year (June 30), or the end of the year (Dec.
 31) coincides with a system change.
 Often it doesn't.
 Note that